asteroid-lang/asteroid/Using Asteroid.md

 ### Challenge: Count hash values

-> Having a hash, count the number of occurrences of each of its values.
+> For a given hash, count the number of occurrences of each of its values.

 For example, a hash is a collection mapping a car’s license plate to the colour of the car or a passport number to the name of the street where the person lives.
 In the first example, the task is to count how many cars of each colour there are.
 In the second example, we have to say how many people live on each street.
 But let’s simply count the colours of fruit.